solisruj/SBIO_Tools/README.md

 Contains basic scripts with textual user interfaces for quick graphing.

 # Note
 Due to python 2.7 being discontinued in 2020.
 All programs will be transcribed to python 3.
 Newer scripts will also be written in python 3.
+This shouldn't cause many issues, since there are minor syntax changes.